SujalOpenSource/portfolio/README.md

 # portfolio

-My own portfolio using html,css and javascript
+I have created my own portfolio using HTML, CSS and JavaScript for better respone in which i have all information related to me.